cjerdonek/rivest-sampler-tests/README.md

 The Rivest sampling algorithm is for things like selecting precincts at random for an election audit.

-The [reference implementation][ref-impl] of the algorithm (written in Python), along with a description, can be found on Rivest's web site.
+The reference implementation of the algorithm (written in Python), along with a description by Rivest, can be found [here][ref-impl] on Rivest's web site.

 Other implementations include--